falcosecurity/evolution/README.md

 This repo aims to document the evolution process of The Falco Project.

-It is also a place for various community-maintained resources.
-In particular, this repository provides a space for the community to work, document, and build out third-party integrations in a safe, and productive way.
+In particular, this repository provides a space for the community to work together, discuss ideas, document processes, and productively make decisions.

 ## Adoption model